cchitsiang/awesome-stars/topics.md

 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [unrolled/render](https://github.com/unrolled/render) - Go package for easily rendering JSON, XML, binary data, and HTML templates responses.
 - [aullah/quickmenu](https://github.com/aullah/quickmenu) - The new era of mobile navigation for the web, we're out of hamburgers.
-- [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
-SHOELACE IS BECOMING WEB AWESOME 👇👇👇
+- [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - Web Awesome ("Shoelace 3") has been released!
+Get it here 👇👇👇
 - [leemunroe/responsive-html-email-template](https://github.com/leemunroe/responsive-html-email-template) - A free simple responsive HTML email template
 - [dotnetcore/Magicodes.IE](https://github.com/dotnetcore/Magicodes.IE) - Import and export general library, support Dto import and export, template export, fancy export and dynamic export, support Excel, Csv, Word, Pdf and Html.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️